hugary1995/raccoon/doc/content/tutorials/14_klexpansion.md

 # Tutorial 12: Random field generation by KL expansion

-In this tutorial, we will generate a spatially varied material property field with controlled correlation length.
+In this tutorial, we will generate a spatially varied material property field with a controlled correlation length.

 The generated field is ready to be used in [Tutorial 5](tutorials/05_soil_desiccation.md).